ctron/minecraft-operator/README.md

 You need to install the operator.
 Once you have installed the operator, you can create a new Minecraft instance by creating a new custom resource of type `Minecraft`.

-### Using OperatorHub

-The operator is available on [OperatorHub](https://operatorhub.io/operator/minecraft-operator).

 ### Using Helm

 You can also install the operator using [Helm](https://helm.sh/):